Leonel Pontes: Return home

 On 21 June 2019, Pontes returned to Sporting, to manage the under-23 team on a two-year contract.
 He returned to interim charge of the club on 3 September after the dismissal of Marcel Keizer, and eleven days later he was given a two-year contract for the post, ahead of his first game.
 On 26 September, having drawn once and lost three times in four games across all competitions, he was replaced by Silas.

+From December 2022 to October 2023, Pontes was in charge of Sporting da Covilhã.

+China

+On 1 August 2023, Pontes was hired as technical director of Chinese club SH Shenhua.